nplrkn/alsoran/plan.md

 Ideas for what next
--  add logging
 -  add error handling / back pressure handling

--  reinstate a callback model that lets the transport provider be aware of ue or non ue associated signaling
+-  [done] reinstate a callback model that lets the transport provider be aware of ue or non ue associated signaling
    -  idea is to type parameterize receive method not the whole trait
+-  [done] add logging
 -  [done] do two exchanges concurrently in UT